Home / Coffee knowledge / The Coffee Roasting Championship. Disciplines, process and evaluation

 Green coffee sorted by hand, Cuauhtémoc, Finca la Capella, Mexico

-Second category defects, so-called secondary defects, do not necessarily taste different from intact beans, but in large numbers, they can negatively affect the taste.
-Likewise, half beans, a secondary defect, are roasted differently and therefore may taste different than intended.
+Second-category defects, so-called secondary defects, do not necessarily taste different from intact beans, but in large numbers, they can negatively influence the taste.
+Similarly, half beans, a secondary defect, are roasted differently and may therefore taste different than intended.

-Within one hour, participants sort and analyze the green coffee.
-The correct measurement and classification of defects are evaluated here.
-I often hear from judges that coffees are sometimes sorted too precisely, meaning every cosmetic blemish is considered a defect.
+Participants have one hour to sort and analyze the green coffee.
+The correct measurement and classification of the defects are evaluated here.
+I hear from judges time and again that coffees are occasionally sorted too precisely, meaning every cosmetic flaw is considered a defect.

-Here it can be helpful to remember that coffee is a natural product.
-Or one remembers a motto from green coffee analysis:
+It can be helpful to keep in mind here that coffee is a natural product.
+Or remember a guiding principle from green coffee analysis:

 "Ugly is not a defect."